 If segmented caching and streaming miss are both disabled, the maximum object size that can be cached is 2GB.
 With streaming miss enabled, this increases to 5GB.
 If segmented caching is enabled there is no limit on file size provided that the origin supports Range requests

 Responses that include a

-Vary header are limited to 200 variations per cache key, per data center.
+Vary header are limited to 200 variations per cache key, per POP.
 Exceeding 200 variants, newer variants will start to displace the oldest.
 A "Too many variants" error will be triggered if 400 variants is reached.

 To see this subroutine in the context of the full VCL flow, see using VCL.

 The code example Overriding TTLs based on content type is a good example of the

 The following limited-scope VCL functions and variables are available for use in this subroutine (those in bold are available only in this subroutine):